caynine9/not-test/README.md

 ## Installation
 You must have Python and pip installed.

-* Run Terminal/CMD Prompt, change directory to cloned folder.
+* Run Terminal/CMD Prompt, change directory to cloned repo folder.
 Run `pip install -r requirements.txt`

 Or